Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 Devushka Blake - Family Support Worker, QLD Read More

-James is the newest member of the FDS team, joining in October 2015.
+James joined FDS in October 2015.
 As our Administration Officer, his role encompasses many clerical and support functions, such as; answering phone calls, processing payments and forms, data entry, mail outs, filing, and (like all FDS staff) making a good coffee!

 Prior to joining FDS, James had worked in a number of customer service, administration and learning and development roles, primarily in the Social Service sector.

 James has experience with many customer database systems.
-James has strong skills recording and analysing data skills.
+James has strong skills recording and analysing data.
 James is passionate about social justice and equality.